-Si erra is a sweet girl who has come a long way from the shy girl we first rescued.
+Sierra is a sweet, shy girl who has come a long way from the puppy we first rescued.

 Sierra loves attention and has a wonderful smile when she is happy.
 Sierra Loves to roll over on her belly for rubs to be petted, she has the most incredible green eyes that just melt you.
 Sierra very much wants to be with her human and is a willing learner. she will need a very patient adopter who has the time and energy to work with her. while she has come a long way, she will be shy at first and will need some time to adjust. she would do best if a trainer were employed to help her once she is settled in to learn her basics. she is not leash trained and we can show you how to start working with her on this. so a yard will be a must so she can go outside as needed with out needing to be on a leash for walks.

-A very secure fenced yard is critical with no way for her to dig out anywhere under a fence. she is curious about the outside world and learned how to dig under the fence at the rescue facility.
+A very secure fenced yard is critical with no way for her to dig out anywhere under.
+S he is curious about the outside world and learned how to dig under the fence at the rescue facility.

 Sierra is housebroken and knows how to use a doggie door, she is easily trained, however, we have not had a chance to do any leash training with her, so she will need some work on this.
 Sierra would do well if there is another dog in the home to bond with as she is very much a pack animal and loves other dogs.
-She is a very loving affectionate, smart puppy.
+She is a very loving affectionate, smart puppy, However she is very shy and fearful of new people , she will need a quieter jhome that does not have a lot of people coming and going.
+Once she bonds with her humans, she is just the best and seeks attemntion and love.

-Sierra is 22lbs pounds, so on the small side of medium.
+Sierra is 21 lbs pounds, so on the small side of medium.
 The adoption fee is $450.00 and covers all vaccines/spay/microchip/flea treatment/worming and parasite control, health cert and their rescue from the shelter.

 Adopting a Dog requires a lot of work and is a commitment!
 Sierra will be an awesome addition to a family that can give him the attention, exercise, training and affection he deserves.

-4) We give preference to applicants with prior staffie breed knowledge/ experiences.
+1) We give preference to applicants with prior small breed knowledge/ experiences.

 Health: Sierra has been spayed.
 She is microchipped, current on DHPP, Bordetella, and Rabies.
 He has been wormed and flea treated, tested negative for heartworm and Parvo